ChaseMiles/Tutorial-for-basic-functions-in-markdown/MarkdownTutorialPage2.md

 # **Bold and Italicized Text**

 ## Bold Text
-* To make a word or sentence bold, add 2 asterick's before and after what you would like to bold.
+* To make a word or sentence bold, add 2 astericks before and after what you would like to bold.
 Also, make sure there is not a space between the asterick and the first letter and last letter of the subject.
 For example: **Hello!**
 * You can also insert 2 underscores before and after the word or sentence to bold the subject field!

 ## Italicized Text
 * To make a word or sentence in italics, only add 1 asterick before and after what you would like to italicize.
 Just like making a bold text, make sure there is no space between the asterick and the first letter and last letter of the subject.
+For example: *Hello!*
 * You can also insert 1 underscore before and after the word or sentence to italicize the subject field!